xcart/xcart-docs/_pages/kb_en/shipping/strategy.md

      * {% link "Shipping Freight" ref_kioKBJIM %}

    * **Offer Free Shipping**
      Free shipping is a feature appreciated by most shoppers.
-It not only helps reduce shopping cart abandonment, but also encourages your customers to spend more.
+It not only helps reduce shopping cart abandonment but also encourages your customers to spend more.
 You can offer free shipping on specific products, on all orders, or on orders that meet certain conditions (for example, "free shipping on orders over $50").
 You can also give specific customers a free shipping coupon.

      For details, see:
      * {% link "Free Shipping" ref_BCq5l4MP %}